 Example: In our example, we're asking the question "How long have you been working?"
-We are using the "Dropdown fields" format so our customer can select the appropriate Month, Day, and Year from the dropdown.
+We are using the "Dropdown fields" format so customers can select the appropriate Month, Day, and Year from the dropdown.
 You can customize the year range as needed, as it may make more sense to have a smaller or larger year range depending on the information you have to collect.

 You'll also notice that our Date field will show an error message if the date has not been filled out completely.

 Purpose: This field, as its name indicates, will allow the customer to upload a file (be it a photo or document).
 This is very useful for things like collecting permits or resumes.

 Example: In this example, we're simply asking customers to upload a photo of their dog for their account.